 Drain cleaning machines are utilized to clean the drain lines or clear blockages in the system.
 They’re more like professional, high-technology versions of your plumbing snake.
 They’re usually motorized thus making it easier for the plumbers to push and pull the cable out of the drain lines.
 They have longer cables and larger blades which provide them more power to break the clogs into smaller pieces.
 As compared to the handy and portable plumbing snake you use at home, professional-grade drain cleaning machines are of course, larger and heavier.
 And because these machines are more powerful, they are capable of destroying or breaking through tree roots, solidified waste materials and food scraps inside the lines.

 Can You Clean Your Drain Lines On Your Own?

 While you can clear your indoor drains with your home remedies such as baking soda and vinegar, we do not recommend cleaning the main drain on your own.
-We know that you can buy or borrow these machines from rental shops but even if the equipment is accessible, we advice that you seek the services of plumbing experts for this job.
+We know that you can buy or borrow these machines from rental shops but even if the equipment is accessible, we advise that you seek the services of plumbing experts for this job.
 As you may know, your sewer lines or drain line is also a place where harmful and flammable gases hang about.
 You surely do not want to put your property or the lives of your loved ones at risk just because you want to DIY.
 Also, remember that the drain lines are among the places where harmful bacteria grow.
-So instead of exposing yourself to these bacteria and risk your own health, just hire a licensed, skilled and equipped plumber.
+So instead of exposing yourself to these bacteria and risk your own health, just hire a licensed, skilled, and equipped plumber.